 The Flying Blue shop for Miles online store allows you to earn miles from online retailers such as bol.com, Coolblue, H&M and Media Markt.

 It is also possible to purchase Flying Blue miles directly.

 Redeeming Miles for Flights

-To book flights using miles on Air France, KLM, Transavia, Hop! or Joon you now need to check the Flying Blue reward price calculator.
+To book flights using miles on Air France, KLM and Transavia you now need to check the Flying Blue reward price calculator.
 The number of miles required for an award flight is variable and linked to the actual cost of the ticket.
 There is no longer a published Flying Blue award chart.

-Examples of new one-way award flight costs (in miles) are as follows:
+Examples of one-way award flight starting costs (in miles) are as follows:

 For those without enough miles there is a Miles & Cash option where you can pay up to 25% of the miles using cash.

-Watch for occasional Promo Awards to selected destinations which offer up to 50% mileage discounts on reward flights.
+Watch for occasional Promo Awards to selected destinations which offer 20-50% mileage discounts on reward flights.